What’s The Best Type Of Office Chair For Herniated Discs?

 The way we sit on chairs (especially poorly made ones) is anything but conducive to good posture.
 Either our back is too straight, we pitch too far forward, or our bodies just don’t fit the way the chair was made – causing us to use it in ways it wasn’t designed to be used.

-This all contributes to bad posture which inevitably puts a lot more pressure and stress on your spinal column, causing your discs to bulge or possibly herniate.
+This all contributes to bad posture which inevitably puts a lot more pressure and stress on your spinal column, potentially causing your discs to bulge or possibly herniate.